kafkesc/kafka-dev-cluster/README.md

 The Kafka brokers will communicate with each other using the `kafka-0[1-3]:909[1-3]`.
 Instead, to communicate with ZooKeeper, brokers will use `zookeeper:2181`.

+### Running commands _inside_ a container

+This is probably obvious from section above, but it's good to explicitly call out: when `docker exec`-uting from inside one of the docker containers, it's possible to address the sibling containers using the _Service_ name as target hostname.

 ## Storage

 TODO